-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis in the sick bay rooms at the main campus and "The District campus", together with the student's adrenaline autoinjector.
+A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis in the First Aid rooms at the main and District campus, together with the student's adrenaline autoinjector.
 Adrenaline autoinjectors must be labelled with the student's name.